-Texts in Context: The Queen of the Sciences
+Texts in Context: The Secret of the Rose—Part I

 “What great advantages would philosophy give us over other men, if by studying it we could learn to govern our passions?” — Peter Abelard